MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 8. The next screen validates whether all dependencies are available in your environment.
 Select **Next**.

 9. The next screen displays the installation status of the package.
-Note that it might take a while for the package installation to be completed.
+It might take a while for the package installation to be completed.

 10. After the installation is complete, select **Next**.